For assistance call us on: 0121 711 2020 Email us

 - Contact Us

-QualificationsMBChB, FRCOphth, MA (Medical Law & Ethics) and BSc (hons)
+QualificationsMBChB, FRCOphth, MA (Medical Law & Ethics), BSc (Hons) and PGDip

-Mr Barua qualified from Manchester Medical School; intercalating in Physiology and Pharmacology and undertaking an ophthalmology clerkship in Harvard Medical School.
+Mr Barua qualified from Manchester Medical School; intercalating in Physiology and Pharmacology and undertaking a double honours ophthalmology clerkship in Harvard Medical School.

 During his Foundation Training in South Manchester he passed written exams in MRCS, MRCP and FRCOphth, after which he pursued his interest in ophthalmology with 7 year specialist training in the North West Deanery.

 During training he completed his MA in Law (Medical Law and Ethics).
 His interest for anterior segment led to two periods of sub-specialist training in both Cornea and Glaucoma.
 After completion of CCT he completed an advanced fellowship in Cornea and Refractive Surgery at the Corneoplastics Unit, QVH, East Grinstead.

 During his time at Coventry, he had taken on roles of undergraduate tutor at Warwick Medical School and honorary consultant at Birmingham Children’s Hospital.
 Mr Barua led in developing and introducing the keratoconus pathway and lubricant protocol into Coventry and Warwickshire, which remains since his departure.
 He was nominated 2 years in a row (2017 and 2018) for Compassion in Care segment of the Outstanding Service and Care Awards at UHCW.
 He was also voted for Trainer of the Year 2017 within the Deanery.

 Mr Barua has multiple peer-reviewed publications, authored a book chapter on paediatric keratoconus, run an instructional course at ESCRS and is heavily involved in teaching for medical students, ophthalmology trainees, and optometrists.
 This includes running wet labs along with regional teaching sessions.
 He has taken part in well received symposia and education seminars, and is chairing several sessions at the 2020 RCOphth Congress.